itzjyotiranjan/itzjyotiranjan/README.md

 <h2 align="left">Hi 👋!
-My name is JYOTI RANJAN JENA and I'm a DATA ANALYST, from INDIA</h2>
+My name is Jyoti Ranjan Jena and I'm a DATA ANALYST, from INDIA</h2>

 ###